cproctor/unfold_studio/documentation/index.rst

 `Unfold Studio`_ is an online community for interactive storytelling powered by a programming language called Ink.
 Interactive storytelling brings together the power of programming with the ability of stories to represent and explore our lived realities.
-Unfold Studio is free and open-source.
+Free and open-source, Unfold Studio was developed as part of my PhD research on youth computational literacy practices.

 Unfold Studio is used in schools, clubs, and by many individual writers.
 Interactive storytelling can be a way to integrate Computer Science into English, Social Studies, or other